stacksimplify/kubernetes-fundamentals/04-Deployments-with-kubectl/README.md

 ## Step-08: Pausing & Resuming Deployments
 - Why do we need Pausing & Resuming Deployments?
   - If we want to make multiple changes to our Deployment, we can pause the deployment make all changes and resume it.
+- We are going to update our Application Version from **V3 to V4** as part of learning "Pause and Resume Deployments"
 ```
 # Check the Rollout History of a Deployment
 kubectl rollout history deployment/my-first-deployment